-(to) increase i ncreasingly
+(to) increase increas ingly

-I find it difficult to work with them.
-The population of this country has
+1. I find it difficult to work with them.

-[competition co mpetitor(s) competitive
+2. The population of this country has

+competition competitor(s) comp etitive

+0 TI

-3. The two companies are in direct 4.
-Anyone wanting to enter the computer business faces tough 5.
-They lost the contract to their 6.
-We've discussed the nature of private industry.
+3. The two companies are in direct

+4. Anyone wanting to enter the computer business face es tough

-[(to) invest in vestment(s)
+5. They lost the contract to their

+6. We've discussed the nature of private industr у.

+(to) invest investme ent(s)

+7.00

-7. The government is trying to attract into this industry.
+7. The government is trying to attract into this i naustry.

 8. He will advise you how money.

 9. I've a lot of time and effort into this project.

+(to) progner prognerity prog porous

-(to) prosper p rosperity prosperous
+(to) prosper prosperity pros perous

+10. Their business

+11. We wish you health, happiness, and

+12. This is a new and city.

-10. Their business 11.
-We wish you health, happiness, and 12.
-This is a new and city.
+12. This is a new and city.

-[innovation(s) innovative

-13. The article dealt v 14.
-Recent in t -
+innovation(s) innov ative